Kaidrick/DCS-F-14-Flight-Manual-zh-CN/source/dcs.rst

 HB DCS F-14 Specific Configuration Options
 ******************************************

-The Heatblur F-14 in DCS has a set off options available affecting only the F-14.
+The Heatblur F-14 in DCS has a set of options available affecting only the F-14.
 These are located under **OPTIONS** -> **SPECIAL** -> **F-14B** on the main DCS menu.

 The available options are: